boecker-lab/docs.sirius.github.io/docs/_pages/account-and-license.md

 this is performed on your local computer and no license is needed.

-**Webservice-based features** are essentially advanced structure elucidation features including structure database search with CSI:FingerID and CANOPUS compound class prediction.
+**Webservice-based features** are essentially advanced structure elucidation features including structure database search with CSI:FingerID, CANOPUS compound class prediction and MSNovelist.
 No worries, these and upcoming features **will stay free for academic/non-commercial use** and provided/hosted by the FSU Jena.
 On the other hand the [Bright Giant GmbH](https://bright-giant.com/) offers SIRIUS web service hostings for commercial users.